rlabanca/balde-api/README.md

 balde-api
 =========

-Generic REST API built with spark and mongodb
+Generic REST API built with JAX-RS and mongodb